Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-0.md

 - [Say hello to GitHub Copilot Enterprise!](https://www.youtube.com/watch?v=vUX5u_4B2AM)

-  >**Note**: Above Video is for watch & learn, which covers Introduction to GitHub Copilot Enetrprise.
+  >**Note**: Above Video is for watch & learn, which covers Introduction to GitHub Copilot Enterprise.
+In this Hackathon, you will be using GitHub Copilot Business.